 Businesses can accept credit card payments online without any monthly or startup fees using services like Square and PayPal, but there is no escaping transaction fees.
 That’s because card-issuing banks and credit card associations charge a fee whenever a credit or debit card is used as payment.

 Square is one of the easiest and more affordable solutions for accepting payments online.
 It’s free to set up and comes with an online store, invoicing capabilities, a virtual terminal, and a point-of-sale (POS) app.
-It offers low-cost payment processing with no additional fees or monthly minimums.
-With Square, you simply pay transaction fees as payments are processed—that’s it.
+There’s no application process or monthly minimums – anyone can sign up and start accepting payments online for a standard 2.95 + 30 cent transaction fee.
 Visit Square to create your free account.

 Most Affordable Ways to Accept Payments Online

 Just because there is no way for your business to accept credit cards online for free does not mean you need to pay exorbitant fees.
 Choosing an affordable payment processing solution can still save you money.

 ACH and E-Check Payments